dedis/popstellar/be1-go/docs/README.md

-│   ├── generalChirping # channel implementation for a universal post channel │   ├── lao             # channel implementation for a LAO channel │   ├── reaction        # channel implementation for a reaction channel │   └── registry        # helper for registry
+│   ├── generalChirping # channel implementation for a universal post channel │   ├── lao             # channel implementation for a LAO channel │   ├── reaction        # channel implementation for a reaction channel │   └── newRegistry        # helper for newRegistry
 ├── cli                 # command line interface
 ├── crypto              # defines the cryptographic suite ├── db                  # persistance module